Brexit Resource Centre

 NOTE: NEAR/20 means that the science terms should appear within 20 words from the Brexit terms.
 The terms should appear at least twice (MULTIPLE/2) to generate a hit.

 Top downloaded articles

-Of the articles published by Elsevier that reference Brexit, these are the most downloaded from ScienceDirect as of 6 September 2016.
+Of the articles published by Elsevier that reference Brexit, these are the most downloaded from ScienceDirect with an online publication date through November 2016.
 We have made them freely available: